Six Of The Best Things To Do In Marylebone

 Selfridges

-Founded by the visionary American entrepreneur Harry Gordon Selfridge, Selfridges has stood on Oxford Street since 1909 and is rightly credited for revolutionising the consumer shopping experience.
-With its grand architecture, innovative window displays, and commitment to customer experience, despite some decades bringing some stiff competition locally (looking at Harrods), Selfridges has remained at the forefront of high-end retail.
+Founded by the visionary American entrepreneur Harry Gordon Selfridge, this iconic London retail landmark has stood on Oxford Street since 1909 and is rightly credited for revolutionising the consumer shopping experience.
+With its grand architecture, innovative window displays, and commitment to customer experience, Selfridges has remained at the forefront of high-end retail.

-Spanning nine separate floors, the department store offers a welcome retail therapy experience, including a built-in separate bar and restaurant for visitors to take a break from perusing the various designer outlets and displays.
-Perfect for any day, a trip to Marylebone is never complete without a wander through the hallowed isles of Selfridges.
+Spanning nine separate floors, the department store offers a welcome retail therapy experience, including a bar and restaurant for visitors to take a break from perusing the various designer outlets and displays.
+Perfect for any time of year, a trip to Marylebone is never complete without a wander through the hallowed aisles of Selfridges.